All calculators

 • Leadership wants to start a pilot but has not chosen the first stores.

-• The team is unsure whether the baseline is strong enough to compare later.
+• The team is unsure whether the starting point is strong enough to compare later.

 • A rollout conversation needs evidence rather than enthusiasm.